-What To Bring And How To Wear It
+What To Wear and How To Wear It

 Cell Phone Service

 If you can’t pull yourself away from the hustle and bustle of stateside life, St. Croix can accommodate you.
-Our local telephone calls from coin-operated phones are 25 cents for each five minutes.
 Our local area code is 340.
-AT&T and Sprint are the only cell phone service carriers, as well as a few regional carriers (Choice and Innovative).
+AT&T and Sprint are the only major cell phone service providers, as well as a few regional carriers such as Viya.
 If you are a Verizon customer, you may find that your signal and service are limited unless you are in the main areas of Christiansted.
-You may want to check with your cell service provider before traveling to ensure your network coverage and whether or not there you will incur additional charges.
+You may want to check with your cell service provider before traveling to ensure your network coverage and because you will incur additional charges.

 U.S. Postal Service